 I don’t know about you, but my anxiety has shot through the roof during this pandemic.
 And while generally being scared for myself and my family when it comes to this virus, the country is also dealing with political, social, and economic stability.
 Sometimes my phone feels like this harbinger of evil.
 I don’t think I am alone in this feeling.
 So what do I do?
 These are my 10 ten things I do to avoid the internet.

 1: Play with my kid.
 I guess this suggestion only works if you have a kid, but my kid loves it when I am just playing with him and not holding my phone.
 He loves dinosaurs, trains, and blocks.
 So we can have a good hour of playing before he just stops interacting with me.
+It’s easy to avoid the internet for hours with him.

 2: Cross-stitch.
 I found a new hobby in April, and while I ebb and flow with how enthused I am with cross-stitch I will spend a couple of hours cross-stitching until my wrists or fingers start yelling at me.
+You can’t scroll Instagram and cross-stitch at the same time, a great way for me to avoid the internet.

 3: Rewatch Bake Off.
 It’s Bake Off, the most relaxing nice show ever.
 It makes you feel good and engaged at the same time.